-ISO 37001 certification ensures that your organisation is complying with globally recognised processes and procedures that are viewed worldwide as the generally accepted standard for business transparency and good governance as it relates to issues involving bribery and corruption.
+ISO 37001 certification and training ensures that your organisation is complying with globally recognised processes and procedures that are viewed worldwide as the generally accepted standard for business transparency and good governance as it relates to issues involving bribery and corruption.
 Read below the frequently asked questions about ISO 37001 Anti-Bribery Management Systems Certification.
+You can also download our ISO 37001 Frequently Asked Questions free ebook.

 “Adequate procedures” is a term made popular through the UK Bribery Act of 2010.
 It presents the potential of a company avoiding liability for failing to prevent bribery if that organisation can fully demonstrate clear, sound and established policies and procedures that deter individuals (inside and outside of the organisation) from partaking in questionable or corrupt conduct.